-So what do you do when you just spit in a tube trying to find out if you were Irish or Native American or Nigerian or Spanish and you end up learning a secret that turned your life upside down, or has the potential to really upset someone, or a bunch of someones?
+So, what do you do when you just spit in a tube trying to find out if you were Irish or Native American or Nigerian or Spanish and you end up learning a secret that turned your life upside down?
+What is the secret has the potential to really upset someone, or a bunch of someones?

 The answer: it’s complicated.

 In this post, I’ll talk about a few different situations that have occurred in my own family.
 Through this exercise, I hope that you can find enough of a parallel to your own situation and that it helps you make a decision about the steps that you should take moving forward.

 The ideas and opinions expressed below are my own and are intended to help you make a decision about what to do about the family secret that you have discovered in your own family.
 The final choice about what to do is yours, of course.

 We should tell the truth about DNA results if we are directly asked